bsebhat/bsebhat.github.io/content/labs/07-incident-response/05-basket-stuffing-response.md

 ### Investigation:
 The user contacted `sysadmin` with an email saying they found the product and never put it in their basket.

 I was contacted by `sysadmin` to investigate the incident.
-I searched the Splunk juiceshop index for mentions of "basket", then "POST /api/BasketItems/", because I was looking for requests to put basket items in baskets.
+I searched the Splunk juicero index for mentions of "basket", then "POST /api/BasketItems/", because I was looking for requests to put basket items in baskets.

 I found some suspicious requests that received "HTTP 401" error codes.
-I then used my soc-analyst account on the `juiceshop` web server to SSH in and search the SQLite database at `/opt/juice-shop/data/juiceshop.sqlite`.
+I then used my soc-analyst account on the `juicero` web server to SSH in and search the SQLite database at `/opt/juice-shop/data/juicero.sqlite`.

 I used this SQL query to retrieve the product names for all of the basket items and the time they were put in the user's basket:
 ```sql